Tyler Stephenson Player Props: Reds vs. Astros

-Tyler Stephenson -- with a slugging percentage of .447 in his past 10 games, including two extra-base hits -- will be in action for the Cincinnati Reds against the Houston Astros, with J.P.
-France on the mound, on June 16 at 8:10 PM ET.
+Tyler Stephenson -- with a slugging percentage of .462 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds versus the Houston Astros, with Brandon Bielak on the mound, on June 17 at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Royals.
+He notched a home run while going 2-for-4 in his previous game against the Astros.

 Tyler Stephenson Game Info & Props vs. the Astros